Among some of us dads, we often remark, “Dads never get any credit.

 A “What?” in a Sock?

-He didn’t tell them he drew a “fart in a sock”, but they hung his simple drawing with great community pride.
-My dad and I laughed every time he recalled how they gushed over the power of his work.
+He didn’t tell them he named it a “fart in a sock”, but they hung it proudly and dad laughed every time he recalled how they gushed over the power of his work.

 His stories put a smile on my face even now as I step through the mental catalog of those moments.
-One was about putting turpentine on the sergeant’s toilet paper in the Army.
+There was the one about putting turpentine on the sergeant’s toilet paper in the Army, too … but I digress.

 Humility is hard to come by if you don’t have it